Frequently Asked Questions

 Q: How long have you been shooting portrait sessions?
 What kind of training do you have?

 A: I have been shooting portraits semi-professionally (for some money, that is) for about 11 years and professionally (as in, I became an actual photography business that files taxes etc) for the last 7.
 I have a strong background in photography and design.
 My passion for photography started in high school about 18 years ago, and I also have a diploma in Visual Communication Design and was (am?) a professional graphic designer for over 10 years.
 I have also taken numerous photography courses and workshops as well as learned through experience, and I continue to use my graphic design background in the products I design for my clients and all of my own branding and marketing.

 Q: How many photos do you typically take during the session?

 A: I usually take at least 200+ photos per session, and from this, I narrow them down to the absolute best.
 With kids (toddlers especially!)
 I take a lot, as they move so quickly and capturing those genuine moments happen in the blink of an eye.

 Q: Do I get to see ALL the unedited photos?

 A: Nope!
 Not even my own family gets to see those.
 When I get to the computer, I narrow it down by culling out images where eyes are closed, blurry, or any unflattering photos and from the remainder I pick the best photos of each set-up/pose.
 This usually leaves me at the exact amount I need to show to my clients.
-If they aren’t included there’s a good reason.
+I can't say how many that is as it varies per session and per client.
+If they aren't included there's a good reason.
 Have you seen that Beyonce meme that went around a few years ago?
 Yeah.
-That’s why you don’t get to see them 😉
+That's why you don't get to see them 😉

 Q: How many photos will I get to see at our ordering session?